1Urbanstudyanalysis/AI-ML-Townscape-STM/README.md

 # AI-ML-Townscape-STM
-This repository contains the scripts, data, and outputs that underpin the study:  “Mapping the Role of AI and Machine Learning in Urban Design Assessment: A Structural Topic Modelling Approach”
+This repository contains the scripts, data, and outputs that underpin the study:  “Fragmentation and Integration in AI-driven Urban Design: A Structural Topic Modelling Review of Townscape Assessment”